techboy04/MysteryGuns-T6Zombies/README.md

 By Default, there is no perk limit

 ## Installation
-Download gungame.gsc and put it in your Plutonium T6 scripts folder
+Download mysteryguns.gsc and put it in your Plutonium T6 scripts folder

 ```%localappdata%\Plutonium\storage\t6\scripts\zm\```